aws-samples/amazon-cognito-vue-workshop/docs/CognitoConfig.md

 ## Testing your application

+- Navigate back to the Cloud9 IDE

 To test your application you will want to restart your test web server if it not running.
-See command below to start your development web server.
+See command below to run in the Cloud9 IDE terminal to start your development web server.

 ```shell
 npm run serve